ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

       property for open sourcing.
     * The contribution does not embody any inventions for which Ansys has sought or received patent protection.
-    * Any third-party open-source code included in the contribution has been reviewed for security vulnerabilities and includes their license files in the repository.
+    * Any third-party open source code included in the contribution has been reviewed for security vulnerabilities and includes their license files in the repository.

-Open-source dependencies not distributed as part of the project do not need their licenses included in the Ansys repository.
-Examples include dependent Node package manager (``npm``) modules or Python packages from PyPI.
+Open source dependencies not distributed as part of the project do not need their licenses included in the Ansys repository.
+Examples include dependent Node Package Manager (``npm``) modules or Python packages from PyPI.

 Technical